wylswz/cue-se/README.md

 ### What is it for?

-You can use CUE to
+You can use CUE-SE to

 - define a detailed validation schema for your data (manually or automatically from data)
 - reduce boilerplate in your data (manually or automatically from schema)